json-ql/jsonql-hibernate-search/README.md

 }
 ```

 And of course you can add a lot more fields to your `User` entity and then consider them in `UserFilter`.
-Besides `SingleValueQueryFilter`, which just filters our a single primitive value like `Boolean` or `Enum`, there're plenty of other predefined filters available and described [here](https://github.com/json-ql/jsonql-core).
+Besides `SingleValueQueryFilter`, which just filters out a single primitive value like `Boolean` or `Enum`, there're plenty of other predefined filters available and described [here](https://github.com/json-ql/jsonql-core).